mbudget0x01/supportlib/Readme.md

 This is a small lib for my android applications.
 The purpose of this lib is to keep the whole boilerplate code together and maintain it in a central place.
-Everything should be documented using Javadoc.
-As there is no good solution for me to generate it, you have to generate it yourself.

 Min api is 15.